Sunday, September 29, 2019

 The CryptO'pinion?

-Okay, I think it's easy to say that Arkanoid took the Breakout genre to a whole new level.
-This sequel is so addictive and infuriating yet always keeps you coming back for more.
+I think it's easy to say that Arkanoid took the Breakout genre to a whole new level.
+This sequel is addictive and infuriating yet drags you back for more.
 It's everything I would hope for in an arcade conversion and is certainly one of the best.
 Overall, I rate Arkanoid II Revenge Of Doh as categorically outstanding!!

 Downloads are available for either floppy or using a spanky hard drive device.
 And, for those of us that are far too impatient, why not skip a level by hitting the S key during gameplay?
 All ya gotta do is hit the CAPS Lock key when the title screen is displayed and enter MAGENTA.
 Sweet!